stewartwatts/noaahist/README.md

 ##### OVERVIEW
-(UNFINSHED - hopefully soonish) Python API to get historical data from the NOAA weather station nearest a zip code or latitude and longitude coordinates.
+Python API to get historical data from the NOAA weather station nearest a zip code or latitude and longitude coordinates.

 ##### DEPENDENCIES
 curl, gunzip, Java Runtime Environment / compiler, pyzipcode (if you pass zip codes instead of latitude,longitude)